Online Dyslexia Instruction

 People can outgrow dyslexia.

 Dyslexia is a lifelong condition.
-Without early intervention, kids tend to have ongoing academic challenges.
+Without early intervention, students tend to have ongoing academic challenges.

 People with dyslexia can’t read.